-Q: I received a letter to attend a mandatory Re-employment services appointment.
+I received a letter saying that I need to schedule and attend a required appointment with an employment specialist at WorkSource.
 Do I still need to schedule and attend?

-A. In response to COVID-19, Governor Inslee has waived the one-week waiting period for unemployment benefits.
-This means you can be eligible for UI benefits the first week of your claim.
+In response to COVID-19, Governor Inslee waived the customary one-week time period before you can start collecting unemployment benefits (this "waiting week" is used to determine your eligibility).
+However, this waiver expired on Dec.
+28, 2020.
+As a result, if your unemployment claim has an effective date of Jan.
+3, 2021, or later, you will not receive payment the first week of your claim.
 The average unemployment claim is approved with no issues and benefits become available 1-3 weeks after you apply.
 Other claims require more research to reach a decision on whether you’ll receive benefits and could take a little longer.
 Continue to file weekly claims during this time.

 Because of the COVID-19 crisis, requirements to look for work, request standby, and attend some WorkSource appointments have been temporarily suspended.
 Our automated letters haven’t been changed yet.
-You don’t have to worry about work search and standby letters, or RESEA appointment letters after April 17.
+You don’t have to worry about work search and standby letters.
 Make sure to read and follow the instructions on all other letters you get.

 The first and best option for workers affected by school closures is employer-paid time off.
 When that is not an option, Employment Security may be able to help by providing access to unemployment benefits.
 Unemployment benefits can provide a partial wage replacement as a last resort.
 Below is information for teachers, school administrative staff, school support staff (i.e., janitors, cafeteria workers, bus drivers), and those with children impacted by school closures.

 The school I work at is closed due to the Governor’s order to close.
 Am I eligible for unemployment benefits?